TYohoJr/touch-pros-project/README.md

 # TouchPros Project
 TouchPros Project is a simple rendering of an HTML page version of a TouchWall screen.
 Features Buttons accessed from a local JSON file.
-This is the front-end code.
+The app is loaded though src/index.js and the bulk of the code lives in src/App.js.
+The This is the front-end code.
 The back-end can be found at [TouchPros Project Server](https://github.com/TYohoJr/touch-pros-project-server).

 ## Features
 * HTML page with basic layout of a TouchWall screen